Yuss76A/the-discussion-blog/README.md

 * As a user, I want to comment on posts to express my thoughts and engage in discussions with other users.

+10. Reset Password Functionality

+* As a user, I want to reset my password so that I can regain access to my account in case I forget my current password.

 ### Admin Stories